noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 from my own children, even now, I still regret that I did something stupid because of my uneasiness...
 I know that it sounds like I’m just making excuses.]

-[....No, I can see why you really think like that.]
+[...No, I can see why you really think like that.]

 [...Thank you.]